AdobeDocs/workfront-known-issues.en/help/maintenance/current-updates.md

 When a user is viewing a [!DNL Kanban] board and attempts to make an assignment, the user list that appears when they type keeps jumping back to the top as they scroll down.
 The user is unable to select a user that is not near the top of the list, and cannot save the assignment change.

-**Milestone View in project report causes error**
+**[!UICONTROL Milestone] View in project report causes error**

 *Reports*

-When displaying a project report using the Milestone View, users get a "APIModel INTERNAL does not support namedQuery TILE:milestone-view (UIVW)" error.
+When displaying a project report using the [!UICONTROL Milestone] View, users get a "[!UICONTROL APIModel INTERNAL does not support namedQuery TILE:milestone-view (UIVW)]" error.

 **Custom terminology is inconsistent**